Easy-to-Make Place Cards and Napkin Rings for a Thanksgiving Table

 Repurpose old wine bottle corks as easy Thanksgiving place cards.
 Write guests' names on rectangles of vellum and adhere to slightly larger rectangles of decorative paper.
 Cut slits in the corks with a knife and insert the name cards.

-Spell guests' names using alphabet beads for dimensional place cards.
+Spell guests' names using alphabet beads for dimensional holiday place cards.
 Fold a square of cardstock in half.
 Punch two small holes below the fold line near the outer edges of the square.
 From the back, thread a piece of beading wire through the left-hand hole, leaving a tail on the back.
 String letter beads onto the wire to spell a name, then thread the wire through the right-hand hole to the back.
 Twist the wire ends to secure.

 Sprigs of artificial bittersweet, velvet ribbon trim, and patterned paper combine to fashion sophisticated place cards for a classic Thanksgiving table.
 Secure everything with double-stick tape.

-With fun Thanksgiving place settings such as these, adults will be clamoring to sit at the kids' table.
+With fun Thanksgiving place settings such as these, adults will be clamoring to sit at the kids table.
 Help kids remember that Thanksgiving is about more than turkey, mashed potatoes, and pumpkin pie with this Mayflower paper piecing.
 Print the pattern (available below), and assemble.
-Transform the paper piecing into a napkin clip by adhering a clothespin (clip side down) to the back of the crafts-stick mast.
+Transform the paper piecing into a napkin clip by adhering a clothespin (clip side down) to the back of the craft-stick mast.
 Clip the paper piecing to a bright blue cloth napkin to give the appearance the Mayflower is at sea.

 Keep your littlest guests in their seats while you're preparing the turkey with this combo place mat game.
 To create a paper turkey for each kid, cut out two circles from construction paper for the body and head, then use paper scraps to design the eyes, beak, and feet.
 Assemble the troops to decorate the feathers, then take turns playing "Pin the Feathers on the Turkeys."
 After the game, put the turkeys under the plates for fun place mats.